bberrySTW/dataMgr/README.md

 To retrieve an item based on its uuid, simply call `myDataMgr.getItemByUuid(id)`.
 This returns the object in the data array that matches the input `id` if it exists.

+Warning, the 'id' field accepts a number, not a string.

 Use `myDataMgr.getData()` to retrieve the entire data array.
 This will include the property `.uuid`.

 ---